 7. Size Enhancements

 We all love to enjoy an occasional chip or cake.
-But it is important to place the “treat” into a small bowl while eating, rather than eating it from a bag or container.
+However, it is important to place the “treat” into a small bowl while eating, rather than eating it from a bag or container.
 This works effectively to keep portions to a reasonable size.
 If you want a second serving, that’s completely fine.
 And don’t forget to savor every bite of the “treat”, because you deserve it!

 Which Nudge works the best?